Manual |

 The same residuals can by also plotted using a log scale by clicking on the Plot log checkbox:

-In the P(r) vs. r Plotting Functions section, a previously-generated or experimentally-derived P(r) vs. r curve can be uploaded in the graphics window by pressing the Load P(r) Distribution button, and the graphics window can be cleared by pressing the Clear P(r) Distribution button
+In the P(r) vs. r Plotting Functions section, a previously-generated or experimentally-derived P(r) vs. r curve can be uploaded in the graphics window by pressing the Load P(r) Distribution button, and the graphics window can be cleared by pressing the Clear P(r) Distribution button.

 As for the I(q) vs. q window, Load Plotted will open up open a new window allowing several operations to be performed on the data which were currently showed in the graphics window (see here), and Legend will display the names of the files plotted and their associated line colours.
 Each time Width is pressed, it increments the data line size of the plots; after five steps, it goes back to the initial value.
+Starting from the March 2023 release, SD associated with P(r) vs. r data can now be displayed in this module by selecting the Err checkbox, and they can be used in NNLS fitting operations (see here).

 For the P(r) vs. r computation from an atomic-level structure or a bead model, two fields control the Bin size (Angstrom) and a Smoothing window (optional), respectively.